aikaterna/aikaterna-cogs/README.md

 luigipoker - Play the Luigi Poker minigame from New Super Mario Brothers.
 Ported from the v2 version written by themario30.

+massunban - Bot Admins or guild Administrators can use this tool to mass unban users via ban reason keywords, or mass unban everyone on the ban list.

 noflippedtables - A v3 port of irdumb's v2 cog with a little extra surprise included.
 Unflip all the tables.

 nolinks - A very blunt hammer to remove anything that looks like a link.
 Roles can be whitelisted and it can watch multiple channels.